-- 9. Additional Placement Standards for Temporary Signs.
-Temporary signs placed in the right-of-way must meet the following additional standards: - a.
-Where no curb exists, the sign must be placed outside the roadway at least five feet from the edge of the roadway.
-Temporary signs may not be placed in medians, traffic islands, or other areas within the roadway. - b.
-Temporary signs must not be placed in parking spaces, pedestrian pathways, or bicycle paths.
-Residential zones. - F. Temporary signs may be placed on property residentially zoned in accordance with the requirements of this Section and the following: - 1.
+- F. Temporary signs may be placed on property residentially zoned in accordance with the requirements of this Section and the following: - 1.
 Freestanding signs (includes post-mounted, stake and portable signs). - a.
-Single-family zones: Temporary free-standing signs shall not exceed four (4) square feet in size and five (5) feet in height, if the sign is post mounted on the ground, and not to exceed three (3) feet in height if the sign is stakemounted or portable. - Multi-family zones: Temporary free-standing signs shall not exceed six (6) square feet in size and five (5) feet in height if the sign is post mounted on the ground, and not to exceed three (3) feet in height if the sign is stake-mounted or portable. - 2.
+Single-family zones: Temporary free-standing signs shall not exceed four (4) square feet in size and five (5) feet in height, if the sign is post mounted on the ground, and not to exceed three (3) feet in height if the sign is stakemounted or portable. - Multi-family zones: Temporary free-standing signs shall not exceed six (6) square feet in size and five (5) feet in height if the sign is post mounted on the ground, and not to exceed three (3) feet in height if the sign is stakemounted or portable. - 2.
 Surface-mounted signs.
 Limited to sites two (2) acres or larger: - a.
 Size.
 No larger than thirty-two (32) square feet. - b.
 Location.
 Must be flatly affixed to walls below the fascia or parapet line, or flatly affixed to on-site fences either facing or abutting the street, or facing inward to the subject site.
-Signs shall not be attached or tethered to other site improvements.

-G. Non-residential zones.
-Temporary signs are allowed on non-residentially zoned property in accordance with the requirements of this Section and the following:

-1. Freestanding signs (including post-mounted, stake and portable signs): Size/height.
-Limited to four (4) square feet and five (5) feet in height if the temporary sign is mounted in the ground, and not to exceed three (3) feet in height if the temporary sign is portable.

-- 2. Surface-mounted signs: - a.
+Signs shall not be attached or tethered to other site improvements. - G. Non-residential zones.
+Temporary signs are allowed on non-residentially zoned property in accordance with the requirements of this Section and the following: - Freestanding signs (including post-mounted, stake and portable signs): Size/height.
+Limited to four (4) square feet and five (5) feet in height if the temporary sign is mounted in the ground, and not to exceed three (3) feet in height if the temporary sign is portable. - 1.2.
+Surface-mounted signs: - a.
 Size.
-Limited to thirty-two (32) square feet, - Location.
+Limited to thirty-two (32) square feet. - b.
+Location.
 Must be flatly affixed to walls below the fascia or parapet line, or flatly affixed to on-site fences either facing the abutting street, or facing inward to the subject site.
-Signs shall not be attached or tethered to other site improvements.
+Signs shall not be attached or tethered to other site improvements. - E. Temporary Signs.